openlab-vn-ua/CSharpPlusLittleThings/README.md

 # CSharpPlusLittleThings

-Bunch of cs utilities and usefull classes that anyone can use by just drag-in-drop.
+Bunch of cs utilities and useful classes that anyone can use by just drag-in-drop.

 Most modules are self-contained, so you may just use single module file.

 The toolbox include: